agworkgit/cuddlecraze/README.md

 ## URL

 Check the deployed web app at the following link:

 ## APIs

 - YouTube API - provides a dynamically-created YouTube video with tips on how to care for your chosen breed
 - Random Dog Facts - provides a random dog fact for fun and flavour

-## Libraries
+## Libraries/Technologies

 - EmailJs - allows users to send an email to the CuddleCraze team at the push of a button.
 The team will then use this email to connect the adopter user with the adoptee user
+- Express API - used to allow dynamic updating of the JSON files in the application

 ## Installation